Post four of fourteen, in section About Awakening

 ― Carl Jung

-The diagrams below pull out the processes of awakening that are depicted in my model – cycling (or meditative insight), soul retrieval and purification.
+The diagrams below pull out the processes of awakening that are depicted in my model.

 I will mention that there are some frameworks – such as the wake up, clean up, grow up, show up model – that describe similar processes as important facets of personal development but as separate things to awakening.

-Understanding these processes as separate to awakening is ok, but it misses one of the fundamental points that I am describing in this post: the depths to which you have purified or integrated things will shape the insights and perceptions of reality that are available to you.
-They change your bottom-up experience of the world and thus they change the understanding of what you are even waking up to.
+Understanding these processes as separate from awakening is ok, but it misses one of the fundamental points that I am describing in this post: the depths to which you have purified or integrated things will shape the insights and perceptions of reality that are available to you.
+They change your bottom-up experience of the world, and thus they change your understanding of what you are even waking up to.

 This started from the experience of what I call my stream entry.
 It was during a shadow work process where I opened to feeling such a deep sadness in me that I had a cessation-like experience into the soul realm and came back with an entirely different understanding of the human experience.

-It’s also not a linear process and people will bounce around in different areas at different times, related to different parts of experience.
-The more stressful or scary something is, the more likely you are to be on the left-hand side of the spectrum in the diagrams below, at least in part because your nervous system is more likely to be in fight, flight or freeze.
+It’s also not a linear process, and people will bounce around in different areas at different times, related to different parts of experience.
+A general rule is that the more stressful or scary something is, the more likely you are to be on the left-hand side of the spectrum in the diagrams below, at least in part because your nervous system is more likely to be in fight, flight, or freeze.

 Domination and Oppression